 - Board of Certification of Professional Organizers – Certified Professional Organizer (CPO)

-- Served on board of National Association of Professional Organizers
+- Served on board of National Association of Productivity and Organizing Professional

 - The CPO-CD & CPO certifications require extensive continuing education